 Now it’s time to make your sausage patties, prepare a baking sheet by lining it with foil or parchment paper and spraying it with cooking spray, oh, and grab that bowl of water because this part will be sticky!
 Wet your hands and divide the chicken mixture into eight 2-oz balls (weigh them using a kitchen scale if you want) and then shape into patties and place them on the baking sheet.
 Again, I will add that you should try not to over handle the mixture when you are forming the sausage patties.

 Once you have gotten to this point, you have a decision to make; you can place them in the freezer until they are firm and then bag them as single servings or can pan fry them and refrigerate or freeze them for later use.
 One more thing, you also have the option to freeze this as bulk sausage, which is always a good idea for breakfast gravy, spaghetti sauce, or any recipe calling for sausage that you want to lighten up, in that case after mixing the sausage, you can skip the refrigerator step and just wrap it up and go right to the freezer with it.
 Please note that if the meat you used was already frozen, you must cook it before refreezing.
 If you choose to cook the meat it will keep up to seven days in the refrigerator or six months in your freezer.
 I promise, no matter how you decide to use this chicken sausage, you will be coming back for more!

 Lean Chicken Breakfast Sausage

-- Add all ingredients, except chicken in medium bowl.
+- Use a mortar and pestle to coarsely crush the fennel seeds, then add all ingredients, except chicken to a medium bowl.
 Stir to combine.